 Newman has partnered to provide ongoing consultation, evaluation materials, and professional development resources focused on SEL and youth development with youth-serving programs and intermediary organizations including the Kauffman Foundation, Alliance for a Healthier Generation, Higher Achievement, National AfterSchool Association, NatureBridge, YMCA of the USA, and Every Hour Counts.
 She is the coauthor of the fourth edition of Beyond the Bell®: A Toolkit for Creating Effective Afterschool and Expanded Learning Programs and has authored multiple chapters and presentations that cover social and emotional learning, youth development, and out-of-school time.

 Prior to joining AIR, Newman led the development and dissemination of Effective Social and Emotional Learning Programs (Preschool and Elementary School Edition), a review of nationally available, universal SEL programs published by the Collaborative for Academic, Social, and Emotional Learning (CASEL).
-She also conducted a review of policies and student learning standards across the United States to determine the extent to which social and emotional learning was promoted and supporting a cross-organization working group dedicated to social and emotional learning and assessment.
-She holds a master of arts in applied developmental psychology from George Mason University, where she focused on social and emotional development and assessment in early childhood.
+She also conducted a review of policies and student learning standards across the United States to determine the extent to which SEL was promoted.
+Newman received an M.A. in applied developmental psychology from George Mason University, where she focused on social and emotional development and assessment in early childhood.